xod442/aruba-te-labguide-te4204/docs/lab4.md

-# Lab 4 - Test the Policy
+# Lab 4 - Using ELK stack for collections and visibility

 ## Lab Overview
 Lab time:  30 minutes